kevinMEH/sliding-game/README.md

 # sliding-game

-Created by Kevin Liao from Brooklyn Technical High School

-Web Development Section 83 EVEN

 ## What is This

-This is a number sliding game project made using ReactJS for my Web Development class.
-This is my project for my level 3 project assignment.
+This is a number sliding game project made using *partially* using ReactJS.

+This is the first time I've used React.
+Although the game works and is bug free, the project does not follow the best practices for a React project.
+Clone at your own risk.

 You can play the game for yourself [here.](https://kevinmeh.github.io/sliding-game/)